 - The IRS will never send correspondence via email.

-- These scammer will use graphics and logos that look legitimate and either threaten you with fines and jail time for refusing to pay, or a special opportunity to gain additional refund money if you “pre-pay” your taxes.
+- Scammers will use graphics and logos that look legitimate and either threaten you with fines and jail time for refusing to pay, or a special opportunity to gain additional refund money if you “pre-pay” your taxes.

-- Beware of clicking any links included in these emails as they will often take you to a website that will imitate that of the IRS and can install viruses onto your devices.
+- Beware of clicking any links included in these emails.
+They will often take you to a website that will imitate the IRS and can install viruses onto your devices.

 - Don’t respond to any email communications supposedly from the IRS.
 Don’t click on any links.
 Delete the email or forward it to firstname.lastname@example.org to help catch the scammers.